 Change your perspective

 What you may consider the norm and familiar can actually become fantastic subjects if just viewed from a different perspective.
-You can check different concepts of taking photos from various photo blogs.
+You can check different concepts of taking photos from various travel photography blogs.

 Never stop learning

 Photography is a never-ending journey of discovery.
-There are so many different facets of the industry, portraiture, landscape, black and white, HDR and so on.
 Once you feel you’ve mastered one area, there’s plenty more to explore.
 Not to mention top photographers pushing the boundaries and coming forward with fresh ideas and compositions.
 Never stop looking for inspiration from these top photographers either, you can learn so much from them.

 The worst you can do is take a bum shot, and it’s not as if it costs anything to process anymore.
 Because digital cameras display the results instantly, you can check your work and then make changes as necessary to get the desired effect.